Should you be concerned about an Inferiority Complex?

 Ever felt that you didn’t deserve to achieve what you have made and that it was by mistake and that it might be exposed.
 In a sense, you will be revealed, or your worth will be exposed that you aren’t as worthy as people think you are.
 It’s an Imposter Syndrome.

 Gosh, it sucks, but this feeling does exist.
 Some people suffer from this syndrome, who think that they are a failure despite the circumstances saying otherwise.
-They won’t accept their success as evidence for their worth.
+They won’t accept their success as evidence of their worth.

 Convincing yourself isn’t how to overcome an Inferiority Complex